 Yours in Scouting,

 P.S.
-If you want your boys to work on rank requirements while you're camping, print this list to take with you.
+If you want your Scouts to work on rank requirements while you're camping, print this list to take with you.
 It includes activities by rank that can be done during a camp out.